jbillote/vspo-tracker/README.md

 This will run both backend and frontend apps at the same time.
 You can also run them independently by running the same command from their respective directory.

+Running the application in this way, due to both `dev` scripts being run, will enable hotswapping for both applications; changes made to source files for both applications will automatically reload the respective server and any changes will be immediately apparent.

+## Known Issues and Todos
+- Implement unit tests
+- Implement caching using sqlite, including Turso for live access
+- Responsive design for better experiences on different form factors
+- Return more specific errors on backend and handle them appropriately on frontend
+- Embed YouTube players to implement multiwatching